ayaMarzouk/Aya-Hussien/README.md

 ## UX issues and Suggested improvements:

-### Isssues:
+### Issues:
-1. About the app page is deformed (written in diffeerent font size).
+1. About the app page is deformed (written in different font size).

 ###  Improvements:
 1- Budget should be monthly based (it's no use to have the same budget applied every month) or at least it can be optional to choose.<br/>
 2. App needs better iconography for category section.<br/>
-3. App needs to suport Arabic to be applied as a main langugage for the app.<br/>
+3. App needs to support Arabic to be applied as a main language for the app.<br/>
 4. There should be helping instructions for the main features in the app, for current version the most instructions appear only on the main page.<br/>

 # Third Part: Test Automation